Programer-Turtle/PythonOS/README.md

 A feature that makes it easier to run programs that use moduels.

 # What It Does
-Checks if program has an autopip file, and if it does it installs required moduels. using the file
+Checks if program has an autopip file, and if it does it installs required moduels using the file.

 # Requirements
 - The file must have a "install.PyOSPip" file.